MatthieuBruh/h1_FirstSteps/README.md

 ### [Installation](https://terokarvinen.com/2021/install-debian-on-virtualbox/)

 ## My VB machines
 We can see that I created a virtual machine on VB named *InformationSecurity*.
+To install Debian on a VM, I followed the tutorial from the previous link *Installation*.
 <p align="center"> <img alt="My VMs" src="https://github.com/MatthieuBruh/h1_FirstSteps/blob/main/VB.PNG"> </p>

 We can also see that I created a snapshot.